Church of God of Prophecy

 The Church of God of Prophecy (COGOP) is a Holiness Pentecostal Christian Church.
 It is one of six Church of God bodies headquartered in Cleveland, Tennessee that arose from a small meeting of believers who gathered at the Holiness Church at Camp Creek near the Tennessee/North Carolina border on Saturday, June 13, 1903.

-The Church of God of Prophecy has congregations and missions in over 135 countries, with a membership of over 1,500,000.
-Membership in the United States as of 2010 was 98,407 in 1,743 churches.
+The Church of God of Prophecy has congregations and missions in over 135 countries, with a membership of around 800,000.
+Membership in North America as of 2024 was 88,216 in 1,633 churches.
 Ministries of the Church include homes for children, bible training institutes, youth camps, ministerial aid, and Spirit and Life Seminary.
 The Church operates Fields of the Wood, a Bible theme park and popular tourist attraction, near Murphy, North Carolina.